5 Minute Blueberry Spinach Smoothie (high iron)

 Enter your email & I’ll send it to your inbox.
 Plus, get great new recipes from me every week!

 This veggie-packed, dairy free smoothie is a delicious and energizing start to your day…and being excited about breakfast makes it easier to wake up, don’t you think?
 Well, maybe that and a strong cup of coffee but you get my point.
-One of my actually delicious banana bran muffins wouldn’t hurt either.
+One of my crave-worthy banana bran muffins wouldn’t hurt either.

 And this creamy, satisfying spinach blueberry smoothie has a lot going for it: plenty of other minerals like calcium and magnesium, fibre, omega 3 fatty acids and antioxidant phytochemicals.